tfiers/phd/website/md/reader_guide.md

 ## Past notebooks & old code versions

 The codebase thus gradually grows and changes.
-As a result, past notebooks will not 'work' anymore with the newest code version.
-The notebook will use functions and modules that have been renamed or don't exist anymore, and executing the notebook will yield an error.
+As a result, past notebooks will not 'work' anymore with the newest code version: the notebook will use functions and modules that have been renamed or don't exist anymore, and executing the notebook will thus yield an error.

 ```{margin}
 See {ref}`running-in-the-cloud` for more on Binder.